A beginner’s guide to searching for partner award flights

 It is easy to transfer miles from a credit card program like Chase Ultimate Rewards to Singapore KrisFlyer.

 However, if you have Capital One miles, Citi ThankYou points, or Bilt Rewards points, you can do even better.
-The same United Airlines flight from New York to Honolulu is at least theoretically bookable for just 7,500 Turkish Miles & Smiles miles.
+The same United Airlines flight from New York to Honolulu should theoretically bookable for just 10,000 Turkish Miles & Smiles miles.
+In this case, Turkish even has the correct flight timing for UA363 despite the fact that Aeroplan and Singapore Airlines aren’t listing the times correctly.
+Taxes & fees on this award are only $5.60.

-As you can see, transferring your Capital One miles or Bilt Rewards points to Turkish Miles & Smiles to book your United flight to Hawaii can save you 15,000 miles per passenger one way over what you would need to pay United.
+Note that the Turkish Airlines website doesn’t always work well and customer service has a subpar reputation.
+Still, as you can see, transferring your Capital One miles or Bilt Rewards points to Turkish Miles & Smiles to book your United flight to Hawaii could save you 15,000 miles per passenger one way over what you would need to pay United.

-While Turkish is a notoriously difficult program with which to book, it helps to illustrate why you should care about partner awards.
-Using the right partner could save you 15,000 miles per passenger each way — which is enough for another round trip ticket to Hawaii in the future.
+While Turkish can be a difficult program to work with when problems arise and as such isn’t a great fit for beginners, this example nonetheless helps to illustrate why you should care about partner awards.
+Using the right partner in this instance could save you 15,000 miles per passenger each way — which is enough for another one-way ticket to Hawaii in the future (or 3/4 of a future round trip!).
+In many other instances, booking via the right partner can save you substantially more than this example.

 At the other end of the spectrum, mastering partner awards can make it possible to book some of the most luxurious experiences in the world, like Etihad apartments, Cathay Pacific or Lufthansa first class, and many more.